JoshuaFern/fire-autotools/README.md

 Fire Autotools is a simple shell script that I made for myself to automate the process of recovering and setting up my device.
 I have made this script publicly avalible for anyone to use.

-### Goals
+### Features
-* Easy Sideloading & Recovery
+* Stage 1: Easy Sideloading & Recovery
-* Obtain Root
+* Stage 2: Obtain Root, Install SuperSU
+* Stage 3: Install Hosts file blocking for known Amazon domains, install AFWall+ firewall.
-* Block all Amazon apps and services from spying.
-* Disable Amazon Bloat to minimize CPU usage, memory usage, and disk space.
+* Stage 4: Remove and replace Amazon apps and services to minimize CPU usage, memory usage, and disk space.
+Install F-Droid and Busybox.
-* Use Open Source alternatives when available.
-* Install Xposed Framework.
+* Stage 5: Install Xposed Framework.

 ## Quick Usage Guide
 ### Dependencies